TheLazyFerret/termcodes-cpp/README.md

 #### FUNCTION: `set_color(Color foreground, Color background)`
 Sets the foreground and background colors.
 - If only one parameter is supplied, the `background` will be set to `Default`.
-- If no parameters are supplied, both foreground and background will be set to `Default`.
+- If no parameter is supplied, both foreground and background will be set to `Default`.

 #### FUNCTION: `set_mode({Mode, Mode...})`
 The supplied list of modes will be activated.
+- If no parameter is supplied, well, nothing happens.

 #### FUNCTION: `reset_mode({Mode, Mode...})`
-The supplied list of modes will be reset (the terminal default).
+The supplied list of modes will be reset (to the terminal default).
-- If no parameters are supplied, all modes will be reset.
+- If no parameter is supplied, all modes will be reset.

 #### FUNCTION: `reset_all()`
 Resets all modes to the terminal defaults.
 It is marked as `constexpr`, so it can be evaluated at compile time.